pilotmoon/popclipweb/site/dev/snippets.md

 file and install it.
 When using this method:

 - There is no size limit on the snippet.
-- The unsigned extension warning will always be shown.
+- The unsigned extension warning may be shown.

 ## Further examples